-“I don’t know where you get your facts,” Rose said.
-“But this article is in black and white.
-Summer is coming up, and Da’Quarius may not know how to swim.
+“I don’t know where you get your facts,” Rose said, “but this article is in black and white.
+Summer is coming, and Da’Quarius may not know how to swim.
 What if he drowns?”

 “He’ll be fine,” Helen said turning the page.
 “That kid is more resourceful than you think.
 He’d probably hotwire a damn boat.”

 “Well, I’ll be signing him up for swimming lessons,” Rose said, “seeing as there may not always be a boat to hotwire.
 I’m calling the Y now to see when they start.”

 “If you’re lucky I’ll be eating at the Y tonight,” Helen said under her breath.
 She chuckled to herself while she turned the page.

 Created, written, & directed by Budgerigar Orville Bigelow

 “You almost finished, Tony?”
 Paulie called to the kitchen of his restaurant, Paulie’s Pizza.
 “I want to get home while I still got my youth.”

 “Almost done, boss,” Tony said, coming out of the back.
 “Can’t we get the kid here nights too?”

 “You stunad!”
 Paulie said.
 “That kid got school in the morning.
 Besides, he’s twelve!
 There’s laws against that kind of thing!”

 “Yeah yeah,” Tony said.
 “I need a raise!”